 German manufacturing giant, Mercedes-Benz, first got involved in racing back in the 1930s and 1940s.
 After the Second World War, they returned in 1954, in what is now known as Formula One.
 However, they pulled out as a manufacturer after 1955, remaining only as a supplier.

-The team is commonly referred to as the ‘Silver Arrows’ due to its distinct and iconic silver livery.
+The team are commonly referred to as the ‘Silver Arrows’ due to its distinct and iconic silver livery.

-Despite being one of the most successful F1 teams in recent history, Mercedes isn’t the most valuable F1 team.
-The German team loses out to Scuderia Ferrari, which needs no introduction.
-Apparently, Mercedes is valued at cool $1,015 Million or just over a Billion dollars.
+Despite being one of the most successful F1 teams in recent history, the Silver Arrows aren’t the most valuable F1 team.
+The German team lose out to Scuderia Ferrari, which needs no introduction.
+Apparently, Mercedes are valued at a whopping $1,015 million or just over a billion dollars.

 During their first two years in Formula One, there was no Constructors’ Championship.
 It was only introduced from 1958 onwards.
 However, they did win four races out of a nine-race 1954 calendar.
 Those wins came at the French Grand Prix, the German Grand Prix, the Swiss Grand Prix, and the Spanish Grand Prix.

 A year later, they would go on to win five out of seven races.
-The wins came at Argentina, Belgium, Netherlands, Great Britain, and Italy.
+These wins came at Argentina, Belgium, Netherlands, Great Britain, and Italy.

 Mercedes F1’s title partner is the Malaysian oil and gas company, Petronas.
 The German team also has a principal partner in the British chemicals company- INEOS.